 Radiologic Technology - A.A.S. and A.T.S.
 Download to print

 The Associate of Applied Science in Radiologic Technology is offered at the Ashtabula and Salem campuses.
-Radiologic technologists perform diagnostic imaging procedures applying knowledge of anatomy, pathology, positioning, patient care, equipment, radiation protection and imaging techniques.
-With the successful completion of the program, graduates are eligible to take the certification examination administered by the American Registry of Radiologic Technologists (ARRT).
+Radiologic technologists take x-rays and administer nonradioactive materials into patients' bloodstreams for medical diagnostic purposes.
+With the successful completion of the program, graduates are eligible to take the certification examination administered by the American Registry of Radiologic Technologists.

 Radiologic technologists held about 216,000 jobs in 2010.
 More than 60 percent of all jobs were in hospitals.
 Most other jobs were in offices of physicians; diagnostic imaging centers; and outpatient care centers.
 (Source: Bureau of Labor Statistics)

-Joint Review Committee on Education in Radiologic Technology, JRCERT, for A.A.S. in Radiologic Technology.
+Joint Review Committee on Education in Radiologic Technology, JRCER, for A.A.S. in Radiologic Technology.

 See individual campuses.

 - Admissions & Financial Aid

 - Student Life